MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-user-management.md

 ### What kind of login identity is supported by Community Training?

-Currently, there are 3 forms of login identity supported in the platform out-of-the-box i.e. Mobile Number, Personal Email Address (or  Social Account), and Azure AD.
+Currently, there are 3 forms of login identity supported in the platform i.e. Mobile Number (Via ADB2C Setup), Personal Email Address (or  Social Account), and Azure AD.
 The customer can choose any one of the above methods as an authentication method or any combination of above mentioned 3 forms of login identity for learners on the portal as explained below:

-1. **Mobile Number** - Learners receive a one-time-password on the mobile no. which is entered at the time signing in.
+1. **Mobile Number** - You can configure your choise of mobile OTP provider via [**AD B2C**](https://learn.microsoft.com/en-us/azure/active-directory-b2c/phone-authentication-user-flows) setup.
+Learners receive a one-time-password on the mobile no. which is entered at the time signing in.
 On successful verification, learners can access the portal.

 2. **Personal Email Address** – Learners can choose a personal email address or social account such as Facebook, LinkedIn, etc. to login into the portal.
 On successful authentication from an identity provider (i.e. Google, FB, or Microsoft), learners are logged into the Community Training portal as well.